 While explaining GNNs with message flows seems to be promising, it is still crucial to properly measure the importance of those message flows.
-Hence, in this work, our FlowX proposes to follow the philosophy of Shapley value~\cite{shapley} to use the marginal contributions in different flow sets as the initial assessments of flow importance.
-Shapley value is a solution concept in cooperative game theory and used to fairly assign the game gain to different players.
-But it is noteworthy that our initial assessments are not computing real Shapley values.
+Our FlowX proposes to follow the philosophy of Shapley value~\cite{shapley} to use the marginal contributions in different flow sets as the initial assessments of flow importance.
+Shapley value is a solution concept in cooperative game theory and is used to fairly assign the game gain to different players.
 When considering marginal contributions in GNN explanation tasks, we treat the message flows as different players and the GNN prediction score as the total game gain.
 Formally, given the trained GNN model $f(\cdot)$ and the input graph $\mathcal{G}$, we use $\mathbfcal{F}_{*}$ to denote the set of all valid flows, \textit{i.e.}, all players in the game.
-Then given any flow $\mathcal{F}^k$, we mathematically define the contribution of it as
+Then given any flow $\mathcal{F}^k$, we mathematically define the contribution as